 - cervical mucus monitoring – this is where you get intimate with your vagina and check your cervical mucus aka your vaginal discharge every day

-In order to use FAM, you’ve got to now about your menstrual cycle.
+In order to use FAM, you’ve got to know about your menstrual cycle.
 This could be something you know, but if you don’t…here it is in a nutshell.
-In order to get pregnant a sperm has to fertilize an egg. !here are days when this is possible and those days are called your fertile days.
+In order to get pregnant a sperm has to fertilize an egg.
+There are days when this is possible and those days are called your fertile days.
 Each month your ovary releases an egg into your fallopian tube, known as ovulation, and that egg hangs out there for 12-24 hours.
-Sperm can hang out in the uterus/fallopian tube for up to six (yes six!) days after you have sex — and if the sperm fertilizes the egg…that egg makes its way into your uterus and attaches to the uterine wall, and thus pregnancy.
+Sperm can hang out in the uterus/fallopian tube for up to five (yes five!) days after you have sex.
+And if the sperm fertilizes the egg…that egg makes its way into your uterus and attaches to the uterine wall, and thus pregnancy.
 No sperm to fertilize the egg and you end up getting your period.

-Since an egg sticks around for about a day after ovulation and sperm hang around for about six days after sex, that means you’re fertile for roughly 7-9 days per menstrual cycle (the five days before you ovulate, the day you do ovulate, and possibly the day or two after ovulation.
+Since an egg sticks around for about a day after ovulation and sperm hang around for up to five days after sex, that means you’re potentially fertile for 7-9ish days per menstrual cycle (the five days before you ovulate, the day you do ovulate, and possibly the day after ovulation.

 For this, you’ll need a basal thermometer since changes in temperature are very subtle throughout your cycle.
-Your body temp is lower in the first part of your cycle (the follicular phase) and then it rises a bit when you ovulate.
+Your body temp is lower in the first part of your cycle (the follicular phase) and then you see a slight rise when you ovulate.
 Typical temps for most women are between 96-98 degrees F and then temperature goes up a touch to 97-99 degrees F when you’re ovulating — a small amount so you need a precise thermometer!
+After ovulation your temp stays higher until your period.
+If it continues to stay high past a normal luteal phase length (about 16ish days) then you could be pregnant.
+Progesterone is responsible for this thermal shift.

 For this method you have to take your temp at the same time every day before you do anything.
 Before you even talk or check your phone, take your temp.
 Then record it in your app.
-Over time you’ll begin to see a pattern within your cycle (because the pattern can change from cycle to cycle) This is why I think apps are SO HELPFUL because good quality ones do all the interpreting for you…you just enter the info.
-Taking your temperature takes like 60 seconds.
-Also make a note of other factors like crappy sleep, being sick, drinking the night before, stress etc etc so you know if abnormal rises in temperature are related to other things.
+Over time you’ll begin to see a pattern within your cycle (because the pattern can change from cycle to cycle) Taking your temperature takes like 60 seconds.
+Also make a note of other factors like crappy sleep, being sick, drinking the night before, stress etc so you know if abnormal rises in temperature are related to other things.

 CERVICAL MUCUS MONITORING